 - The Determinator: Once Anna puts her mind to something she will not stop.

-- Disappeared Dad: Eric's ran away when he was young.
+- Disappeared Dad: Eric's father ran away when he was young.

-- Fake Guest Star: Jilly who appeared in more episodes than anyone but Simmo, Fly and Bec
+- Fake Guest Star: Jilly appeared in more episodes than anyone but Simmo, Fly and Bec.

 - Fanservice: It is a show about surfers after all.

-- Hidden Heart of Gold: Edge, his parents were almost always on the pro circuit when he was growing so he's gotten used to doing everything on his own (don't worry his parent's left him with his grandparents) and can't let anyone see the softer side.
+- Hidden Heart of Gold: Justified with Edge because his parents were almost always on the pro circuit when he was growing, so he's gotten used to doing everything on his own and can't let anyone see the softer side.

 - I Call It "Vera": Matt's board Angelina.

 - Limited Social Circle: Apparently averted but as we see none of them hanging out with anyone but each other this is an Informed Attribute.

 - Nice Gal: Fly.
 The first time we see her she wishes her opponent "some good waves and good luck" with a heartwarming smile.
 Her opponent's response?
 She tells her to stay out of her face and damages her surfboard.
 Fly isn't even angry at her, just shocked.